 - Another Member of the firm can review the CCP’s decision within 10 working days.

 - We can ask our local Law Society or another local firm of solicitors to review your complaint within five working days.
 We will let you know how long this process will take.

-We will let you know the result of the review within five working days of the end of the review.
+We will let you know the result of the review within 14 working days of receiving your request for a review.
 At this time, we will write to you confirming our final position on your complaint and explaining our reasons.
 We will also remind you of the name and address of the Legal Ombudsman.
 If you are still not satisfied, you can contact them about your complaint.

 If we have to change any of the timescales above, we will let you know and explain why.

 What to do if we cannot resolve your complaint